Autumn Body-Type Guide: Thriving in Vata Season

 Autumn Herbal Support

-• Triphala -- supports digestion and gentle detoxification during the seasonal transition
+- Triphala.
+Supports digestion and gentle detoxification through the seasonal transition.

 Preparing for What Comes Next

-Autumn is a bridge season.
-The adjustments you make now determine how well you handle winter.
-By establishing warm routines, nourishing dietary habits, and consistent self-care practices during autumn, you build the resilience needed for the deeper cold of the winter Kapha season.
+Autumn is a bridge.
+The adjustments you make now decide how well you handle winter.
+Warm routines, nourishing food, consistent self-care during autumn build the resilience you'll need when the cold deepens into the winter Kapha season.

-Find Your Body Type with our free assessment to receive personalised autumn recommendations tailored to your unique constitution.
+Find Your Body Type with our free assessment for autumn recommendations tuned to your constitution.

 Frequently Asked Questions

-Autumn shares Vata's core qualities: dry, light, cold, rough, mobile, and clear.
-As leaves dry and fall, temperatures drop, and winds pick up, these same qualities accumulate in your body.
-This is especially true from mid-September through November, when Vata influence peaks.
+Autumn shares Vata's core qualities: dry, light, cold, rough, mobile, clear.
+As leaves dry and fall, temperatures drop, and winds pick up, those same qualities pile up in your body.
+The effect peaks from mid-September through November.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.